 The second method is handy if you use the hotspot feature often.
 We can add a toggle to the Quick Settings panel.
 Following the steps outlined in our guide to customizing Android’s Quick Settings, find the “Mobile Hotspot” toggle and add it to the panel.

 Now you have quick access to turning the Wi-Fi hotspot on from anywhere!
 Look for the name of your hotspot in the Wi-Fi settings on your PC or tablet and connect to it just like any other network.

 Tethering Restrictions and Third-Party Apps

 You can create Wi-Fi hotspots with third-party apps available in the Google Play Store, but most people shouldn’t have to bother with these.
-The built-in Android hotspot method works fine for most people who need to set up a Wi-Fi network to use with other devices.
+The built-in Android hotspot method is easy and supported by many devices and carriers.

-However, if your carrier doesn’t allow you to tether other devices to your phone, the standard Android hotspot method might not work for you.
+However, if your carrier doesn’t allow you to tether other devices to your phone, the standard Android hotspot method might not be available.
 Your carrier might also place restrictions on data usage for devices that connect via hotspot.

 Apps like PdaNet+ offer a work-around, but you might find you need a rooted phone to bypass tethering restrictions on your Android phone completely.
 And keep in mind this probably violates your carrier’s terms and conditions.

 - › How to Get Wi-Fi on the Road